Survey Research & Economic Data

 Companion Webinar: Results from the Payments Fraud and Control Survey

-Join this AFP companion webinar to gain insight on the key highlights from the 2021 AFP Payments Fraud and Control Survey Underwritten by J.P.
+Watch this recorded companion webinar to gain insight on the key highlights from the 2021 AFP Payments Fraud and Control Survey Underwritten by J.P.
 Morgan.
 Review the latest trends in payments fraud, the tools being used to prevent fraud and more importantly, from a risk management perspective, where companies can employ insurance to further mitigate potential risk.
-This webinar also provides insight on the impact of the Covid-19 pandemic on payments fraud.Register for the Webinar
+This webinar also provides insight on the impact of the Covid-19 pandemic on payments fraud.Recorded Webinar

 Contact [email protected] or call 301.907.2862 for more in-depth information, to read the full report or to arrange an interview with AFP Research.